code-for-india/procurement-spyder/docs/Tasks.md

 * Send subscription mail based on both location and sector
 * Subscription does not work properly
 * Add space in locations and sectors array in the mail
-* Push it to DB has to be changed.
+* Push it to DB in world bank scrawling has to be changed.

 ### Done